dcjohnson/dsh/README.md

 	var is a string variable

 We will have a "main" function entrypoint.
 If it doesn't have that then it is just a library.

+Functions have stack space for the following:

+A location to return a value to.
+The address of the previous function call so we can reset the stack pointer.
+All parameters and local variables.